 Deciding on the Perfect Cam Design

 When you look at a compound bow, one of the things you will notice is that the limb tips have wheels on them.
-This is what makes it easy to draw the bow by using pulleys for a mechanical advantage.
+This is what makes it easy to pull the bow by using pulleys for a mechanical advantage.
 While there is a huge advantage mechanically, that doesn’t mean the draw weight is any less when the string is fully pulled to its maximum length.

 Eccentric cams are incorporated into bows which are pulleys in a somewhat oval shape that are mounted slightly off-center.
-This is done to cause the force draw curve to rise very quickly to the draw weight at some point in the draw length before the full draw is reached.
+This is done to cause the force curve to rise very quickly to the draw weight at some point in the draw length before the full draw is reached.

-Soft cams are the smoothest in terms of draw cycle and easiest to draw in general, but they also tend to have the least arrow velocity.
+Soft cams are the smoothest in terms of draw cycle and easiest to pull in general, but they also tend to have the least arrow velocity.
 A medium cam is a good compromise between either soft or hard cams.
 The hard cam is going to be the most challenging to draw, but it is also going to offer the highest velocity arrows.

 Binary, Hybrid, Solo, and Dual Cam Choice

 In addition to deciding on a design, there are also different cam designs that various manufacturers use.
 These include binary, hybrid, solo, and dual cams.